discdiver/uv-demo/uv for Data Professionals.md

 RUN uv pip install --system my_package
 ```

-Or instead of making the change every time, just set the environment variable in your Dockerfile with:
+Or instead of making that change every time, just set the environment variable in your Dockerfile with:

 ```dockerfile
 ENV UV_SYSTEM_PYTHON=1
 ```

+Now for some very cool uv tricks.

 ## Goal: run a Python script in a single line in a disposable virtual environment with any needed packages